Make These Coastal DIY lanterns and Bring the Beach Home This Summer

 You are done!
 Now wasn’t that easy…….

 As you can imagine, lighting up these coastal lanterns adds a lot of coziness to our living room.
-The tea light in the big lantern is nestled on a shell, so no fire risk there.
+The tea light in the big lantern is nestled on a shell, so there is no fire risk there.

 My floating tea light lantern is a reincarnation of the project that was part of my Lamp Makeover Project.
 Told you that that little project would be perfect for seasonal decorating.

-More Summer and Beach Inspired DIY Ideas You Will Like
+More Summer and Beach-Inspired DIY Ideas You Will Like

 <<<< beachy farmhouse decor >>>>